 A spot of hot-melt adhesive (A) at either end of the parting bead groove provides fast installation of the bead.

 Which — like the sill — has horns.
-A wood stop-gauge sets an accurate casing overhang for the parting bead (B).
+A wood stop-gauge sets an accurate casing overhang for the parting bead.

 The author "tacks" and squares the sill to the jamb ends with two dots of hot-melt.

-He then makes it permanent with a pair of countersunk drywall screws (D).
+He then makes it permanent with a pair of countersunk drywall screws.

 Two-inch coarse-thread drywall screws completed the connection.

 Adding the Casing